-How to Play Codenames Rules
+How to Play Codenames Game Rules if you hate rulebooks

 - There are 25 codenames (words) on the table

-- Winning team is the team that uncovers the identities of all their agents or if the other team uncovers the assassin card
+- Winning team is the team that uncovers the identities of all their agents

-- Teams choose their Spymasters
+- Choose Spymasters

 - Choose Codenames (words) to place on table